 At NASA Goddard, a 3-D animation was created using data observed by GPM’s radar (DPR Ku Band), that showed the relative heights of storm tops within Florence.
 Those data were blended with estimates from geostationary satellite cloud top temperatures.

-That heavy rainfall was confirmed in NASA infrared imagery the next day, Monday, Sept.
-10. At 1:55 a.m.
-EDT (0555 UTC) on Sept.
-10, from the Moderate Resolution Imaging Spectroradiometer or MODIS instrument aboard NASA’s Aqua satellite revealed strongest storms in Florence were in the northern and western part of the eyewall.
+That heavy rainfall was confirmed in NASA infrared imagery the next day, Monday, September 10.
+At 1:55 a.m.
+EDT (0555 UTC) on September 10, from the Moderate Resolution Imaging Spectroradiometer or MODIS instrument aboard NASA’s Aqua satellite revealed strongest storms in Florence were in the northern and western parts of the eyewall.
 In those areas, MODIS found coldest cloud tops had temperatures near minus 70 degrees Fahrenheit (minus 56.6 degrees Celsius).
-NASA research has found that cloud top temperatures that cold have the capability to generate heavy rainfall.
+NASA research has found that cloud-top temperatures that cold have the capability to generate heavy rainfall.